verikod/hector/docs/guides/instructions.md

 ```

 **2. Injecting Code/Docs:**
-If you have a file named `api_spec.json` loaded into the artifact system (e.g., via the `read_file` tool or initial context), you can inject it directly:
+If you have a file named `api_spec.json` loaded into the artifact system (e.g., via the `text_editor` tool or initial context), you can inject it directly:

 ```yaml
 instruction: |